Wildlife Lessons for K-12

 K-1st - What makes bugs different from other animals?
 Students will find out about insect body parts, watch a classmate dress up as a beetle, sing a song and meet a real bug in person.

 3rd-5th - Learn the characteristics that scientists use to classify the five vertebrate groups: birds, mammals, reptiles, amphibians and fish.
-Students will participate in activity to identify a mystery animals.
+Students will participate in an activity to identify a mystery animal.

 Creative Creatures: Creative Homes

-K-5th - Animals are industrious, resourceful and even artistic in the pursuit of just the right kind of shelter.
+1st-5th - Animals are industrious, resourceful and even artistic in their pursuit of just the right kind of shelter.
 Students will explore biofacts (skulls, pelts, etc.) and play a game to learn about nature's growers, builders and decorators.
 One student will dress up as an animal that wears its home.
 Students will also learn what they can do to help wildlife in their own backyard.